Discover the county’s old west charm and treasures

 Grand Encampment Museum (GEM) is truly a “GEM” of Southern Wyoming and shares the stories of this historically rich area.
 Cooper mining, ranching and timber are the major themes with industry and personal collections on display.
 Notable among the exhibits are the Lora Webb Nichols photographs.
 The more than 20,000 images in the collection present the area in its boom days.
 Begin your tour in the Doc Culleton Memorial Building which houses many of the artifacts.

 When in Rawlins you must visit Wyoming Frontier Prison.
-This historic landmark was in use from 1901-1981 and now listed on the National Register of Historic Places.
+This historic landmark was in use from 1901-1981 and is now listed on the National Register of Historic Places.
 An hour guided tour covers executions, gruesome lynching and dazzling escapes.

-Grand Hotels and Culinary Delights
+Grand Wyoming Hotels and Culinary Delights

-Situated along the Medicine Bow River in the town of Elk Mountain, the gateway to Medicine Bow National Forest.
+An opulent hotel situated along the Medicine Bow River in the town of Elk Mountain is the gateway to Medicine Bow National Forest.
+The Historic Elk Mountain Hotel has been serving guests since it opened in 1905.
 Each of the dozen rooms is unique and portrays a piece of Wyoming history.
-Outstanding breakfast and dinner menus are a blend of American Bistro and fine European with full service in the elegant dining room along with a full liquor license.
+Outstanding breakfast and dinner menus are a blend of American Bistro and fine European cuisine.
+The establishment includes full service in the elegant dining room along with a full liquor license.

-Anchoring downtown Saratoga since 1893 the Wolf Hotel was listed on the National Register of Historic Places in 1972.
+Anchoring downtown Saratoga since 1893, the Hotel Wolf was listed on the National Register of Historic Places in 1972.
 Local owners restored the hotel to appear much like its opening day adding modern amenities and conveniences.
 Clean comfortable rooms show their Old West Heritage.
-Whether lunch or dinner the Wolf Hotel invites you to “Dine Like a Cattle Baron.”
+Whether lunch or dinner the Hotel Wolf invites you to “Dine Like a Cattle Baron.”

 Carbon County, Wyoming